 - You aren't accepted into a drug treatment center.

-While an HIV diagnosis may be sufficient to be "disabled" under the ADA, it not sufficient to qualify for Social Security Disability Insurance.
+While an HIV diagnosis may be sufficient to be "disabled" under the ADA, it may not be sufficient to qualify for Social Security Disability Insurance.
 SSDI is funded through payroll taxes.
 Recipients must have worked for a certain number of years and have made contributions to the Social Security to qualify.
 How much you receive is based on your inability to work

 Your Workplace Rights